Connect with Others

 Building a strong network of support may be helpful for patients and caregivers going through a melanoma diagnosis.
 Once ready, you may even find yourself in a position to be the one who provides that support for others.

-The MRF partners with several support organizations in order to connect as many melanoma patients and caregivers as possible.
-Every melanoma patient and caregiver is different, so it is important to find a support resource that best fits you and your needs.
+The MRF provides support programs and partners with support organizations in order to connect as many melanoma patients and caregivers as possible.
+Every melanoma patient and caregiver is different, so it is important to find a support resource and method that best fits you and your needs.

 Ocular Melanoma Support Group